Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/README.md

 # Introduction

+# Introduction

-**For one full semester**, I expanded my knowledge and skills in iOS app development, building on what I learned in the Fundamentals course.
+I expanded my knowledge and skills in iOS application development, building on what I learned in the `Fundamentals` course.
 At this stage, I focused on creating more complex and advanced applications.
-I worked with data coming from a server and explored new iOS APIs that allow for much richer application experiences.
-I learned how to handle *large data sets* in multiple formats, which has significantly expanded my capabilities in developing applications for the iOS platform.
+I worked with data coming from a server and explored new `iOS` APIs that allow for much richer application experiences.
+I learned how to handle `large data sets` in multiple formats, which has significantly expanded my capabilities in developing applications for the `iOS` platform.

 ## Videos Apps